Decision Support Tool for Spinal Cord Injury

 The trial information does not specify whether you need to stop taking your current medications.

-What makes the CAPP-FIT treatment unique for preventing pressure injuries in spinal cord injury patients?
+What evidence suggests that the CAPP-FIT is effective for preventing community-acquired pressure injuries in spinal cord injury patients?

 Elizabeth E Burkhart, PhD